 - Provide the contact information if different than the property owner.
 Contact information must include a phone number.

-- List the street address in the property description section, the map number if it is available.
-Check the box for property type.
+- List the street address/location in the property description section and check the appropriate property type.

 - In the reason for the appeal, identify the differences in the assessment that would reduce the assessment value.